-On the first day of classes (August 18), we will be reviewing some of the very common evidence presentation rules that come up in every trial.
-We will practice how to lay the proper foundation for, inter alia, refreshing a witness' recollection, past recollection recorded, identifying and introducing exhibits, impeachment of a witness with a prior inconsistent statement, along with simultaneously focusing on proper decorum.
+On the first day of classes (Thursday August 20, 2020), we will be reviewing some of the very common evidence presentation rules that come up in every trial.
+We will practice how to lay the proper foundation for, inter alia, refreshing a witness' recollection, past recollection recorded, identifying and introducing exhibits, impeachment of a witness with a prior inconsistent statement, along with simultaneously focusing on proper decorum and smoothness of your presentations.
+You should review the materials which have been posted in the LexiNexis webcourse and be prepared for these practice sessions ahead of the first class.
 Each student should review the related evidence rules before the first class and bring a copy of the Federal Rules of Evidence to each class.

-On the second day of class (August 25), I will ask each student to present a "factual theory of the case" and a "theme" for one side or the other.
-You should be prepared to do one for either side by having a short written outline (bullet points) of your theory which incorporates relevant pieces of evidence.
+On the second day of class (August 27), we will ask each student to present a "factual theory of the case" and a "theme" for one side or the other.
+You should be prepared to do one for either side by having a short written outline (10 bullet points maximum) of your theory which incorporates relevant pieces of evidence.
 You should be prepared to describe why certain evidence (pro and con) will or will not be admitted.
 Finally, you should be prepared to critique the "factual theories" and "themes" of other students.